JackGruber/joplin-plugin-backup/README.md

 No, the backup must be configured for each profile.
 Profiles that are not active are not backed up, even if a backup has been configured.

+### The Joplin build-in version of the plugin cannot be updated

+Yes, the build-in version only gets updates with Joplin updates, but can be replaced as described in the [Installation](#installation) step.

 ## Changelog